 Called - This is the number of times this routine is

 Calls - This is the number of calls made to other routines directly by this routine.

-this routine.
 Page Flts - This is the number of times a page had to be brought in from disk during execution of this routine.

 P/F% - The percentage of page faults encountered in this routine.

 Cpu sec -This is the total CPU time in seconds spent in this routine.

 Avg CPU -This is the total CPU time divided by the number of calls to this routine.
 This number is scaled to allow good significance to be displayed in a small space.
 It is followed by an indicator of its units which can be s for seconds, m for milliseconds, or u for microseconds.

 Cpu% -This is the percent of the CPU time spent in this routine.

 CumCpu% -This is a running sum of the column to its left and provides an easy way to determine how many routines comprise what percent of the total CPU time.